 Change your mortgage term

 You may be able to change your mortgage term to help manage your monthly payments.
-Just bear in mind that extending your term usually means you’ll pay more in interest charges over the duration of your mortgage.
+Extending your term usually means you’ll pay more in interest charges over the duration of your mortgage.

 What do you want to do?